PHOENIXCONTACT/Application-Developer-Training/chapter-2-drivers.md

 * The `IInOutDriver` can read and write variables on a server.
 A typical protocol is OPC UA.

 ## Simulated InOutDriver
 You will start with the ColorizingCell.
-Since the cell isn't finished yet, the manufacturer wants you to [simulate](https://git-ctvc.europe.phoenixcontact.com/moryx/moryx-simulation/-/blob/dev/docs/tutorials/how_to_simulate_my_production.md) the communication first.
+Since the cell isn't finished yet, the manufacturer wants you to simulate the communication first.

 Use the CLI to add the Colorizing step to the project.
 ```
-moryx add step Colorizing
+$ moryx add step Colorizing
 ```
 Now, in order to use simulation, add the package `Moryx.Drivers.Simulation` to the project `PencilFactory.Resources`.